401-advanced-javascript-tia/todo2/README.md

 # todo
 A web-based task manager application, written in React.
+The online interface allows you to manage a visible list of to-do items in being able to add to it, delete, and update the 'complete' status.
+It features an intuitive and visually-appealing design using React Bootstrap components.

 ## Version
-0.2.0
+0.3.0

 ## Auther
 - Tia Low